The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

 - internal shop fittings including display shelves and painting

-Note: Businesses receiving funding from the State and/or Federal Government are still eligible to apply for a Small Business Grant.
-Small business may apply for funds for an existing project, as long as that project has not yet been implemented.
+Note: Businesses receiving funding from the State and/or Federal Government are still eligible to apply for a Small Business Sparks Grant.
+Small business may apply for funds as long as that project has not yet been implemented.

-Applications will be assessed by the Economic Development Department according to the following criteria.
+Applications will be assessed by an Assessment Panel of Council officers and Councillors according to the following criteria.

 Contribution towards the achievement of key focus areas within the Economic Development & Tourism Strategy